stayfor21/MyOfferFlow-Job-Tracker/README.md

 ### 6. Interview Preparation

-OfferFlow includes an interview preparation flow that helps users create structured preparation plans for specific applications.
+MyOfferFlow includes an interview preparation flow that helps users create structured preparation plans for specific applications.

 The preparation system can use: